cloudposse/terraform-aws-components/modules/argocd-repo/README.md

 ---
 title: "Component: `argocd-repo`"
 tags:
+  - component/argocd-repo
-  - component
+  - layer/software-delivery
-  - layer/release_engineering
+  - provider/aws
-  - aws
+  - provider/github
 ---

 This component is responsible for creating and managing an ArgoCD desired state repository.